-- There is no agreement of experts on this issue.
-Educational philosophers demanded for maintaining and developing of group culture, fostering child's development of autonomy and introducing him to new and different ideas.
-This exposure would assist children in thinking, and encourage them to have a more open mindset (Levinson, 2009). - 2.
-On the other hand the theorist were in the favor of developing a a model of multicultural education, which warrants social action in an acceptable manner.
-They argued that, students are equipped with knowledge, values, skills, attitudes, behaviors, necessary to evoke in societal changes.
-Teachers, in this model would serve as agents of change in student's knowledge, skills, and attitudes (Sleeter and Grant, 2007). - According to Levinson (2009), Multicultural education has many goals like promoting good citizenship skills acceptance, correction in historical record, Increase Self-esteem of non-mainstream students, Promote Social Justice and Equity, Enable students to succeed in an integrated, multicultural world. - 4.
-According to Banks (1995) one of the major aims of multicultural education is preserving minority group culture.
-In this regard, it is necessary to provide a good sensitivity training of all members of the Institute and separate units on ethnic celebrations and closer attention paid to prejudice.
-(Banks, 1995). - 5.
-Levinson (2009) stated that Multicultural education may have many objectives span beyond autonomy, exposing students to global uniqueness, fostering deepened understanding, and providing access to different practices, and ways of life (Levinson, 2009).
+- Regarding aims and objectives of the Multicultural education, it was found that educational philosophers and liberal political theorists were not agreed on the aims and objectives of multicultural education.
+Educational philosophers argue for preservation of group culture, fostering child's development of autonomy and introducing him to new and different ideas.
+This exposure would assist children in thinking and encourage them to have a more open mindset (Levinson, 2009). - 2.
+The political theorist advocates for a model of multicultural education, which warrants social action in an acceptable manner.
+According to this point of view, students are equipped with knowledge, values, skills, attitudes, behaviors, necessary to evoke in societal changes, resulting in justice for otherwise victimized and excluded ethnic groups.
+In this model, teachers would serve as agents of change in student's knowledge, skills, and attitudes (Sleeter& Grant, 2007).
+They are also responsible for accepting and promoting proper democratic values and empowering students to act and perform in society (Levinson, 2009). - 3.
+According to Levinson (2009), Multicultural education has a lot of other gains and goals to be met like promote good citizens, rights, the historical record, increase Self-esteem of non-mainstream students, increase diversified student exposure, preserve minority group culture, foster children's autonomy, promote social justice andeEquity andenable students to succeed in an integrated, multicultural world.

+The adaptation and modification of curriculum serve as an example of an approach to preserving minority group culture.
+Brief sensitivity training of all members of the institute and separate units on ethnic celebrations and closer attention is paid to prejudice.
+(McGee Banks & Banks, 1995).
+Multicultural education should span beyond autonomy, by exposing students to global uniqueness, fostering deepened understanding and providing access to different practices, ideas and ways of life; it is a process of societal transformation and reconstruction (Levinson, 2009).